-At this initial site visit we will go through our checklist to determine whether things like a Resource Consent, Geotech Report, Flood Report, Site Survey etc are required.
-We will also give advice around access requirements and whether we think your proposed design will be feasible.
-We can also offer you other options to consider.
+At this initial site visit we will go through our checklist to determine whether things like a Resource Consent, Geotech Report, Drainage Plan, Site Survey etc are required.
+We will also give advice around access requirements and whether we think your proposed design will be feasible and offer other options to consider.

 Once a Project Brief and budget has been agreed upon, we will go away and collate all the perceived components required to take the project through to lodgement of Building Consent application.
-This will include Concept Drawings, Working Drawings and other things that may be required like Structural Engineering, Geotech Engineer, Town Planner, Site Survey, Quantity Surveying etc. This stage will take about two weeks to complete.
+This will include Concept Drawings, Working Drawings, Building Consent, and other things that may be required like Engineering, Geotech report, Resource Consent, Site Survey, Quantity Surveying etc. This stage will take about two weeks to put together.
 Once we have all these costings in, we should be able to give a firm price for these Preliminary Works and we will present you with the Preliminary Building Agreement.

 Once the Preliminary Building Agreement is accepted, signed and you have paid the deposit we will give you a login to our BuilderTrend Project Management software.
 We will schedule all the required stages of the Preliminary Works so you will be fully informed and updated throughout the process and know when your input is required.

-During this stage you will work with our Architectural Designer to confirm the size and layout, various rooms, orientation for sun and views, wants verses needs and all the important things that are required to start to bring together the home of your dreams.
-We do advise you to spend a reasonable amount of time on this phase now by putting together a journal or creating a Pinterest Page with your favourite designs and pictures.
+During this stage you will work with our Architectural Designer to confirm the size and layout, how many rooms, orientation for sun and views, wants verses needs and all the important things that are required to start to bring together the dwelling of your dreams

 Next, we will need to confirm with you the full scope of works required to be priced.
 We will discuss things like electrical layout, interior finishes, floor coverings, kitchen and bathroom fittings, appliances, window dressings, driveway, pool, fences, decks, landscaping etc.